tomjoht/learnapidoc/_docs/documenting_nonreference_content/docapis_doc_quick_reference_guide.md

 Outside of API documentation, quick reference guides tend to focus more on tasks.
 If you have a service to setup or configure, a more narrative rather than visual format might make sense.
 Here's a sample layout for such a guide:

-{% include course_image.html url="images/sample_qrg.png" filename="quickreferenceguideformat" ext_print="png" ext_web="png" alt="Quick reference guide format focusing on tasks" caption="Quick reference guide format focusing on tasks" %}
+{% include course_image.html url="images/sample_qrg.png" size="medium" filename="quickreferenceguideformat" ext_print="png" ext_web="png" alt="Quick reference guide format focusing on tasks" caption="This quick reference guide format focuses more on tasks than API endpoints" %}

 However, with API documentation, usually the quick reference guide focuses on some visual grouping or display of the endpoints, since this is what constitutes the core functionality in the system.